simonrus/about/_posts/2020-12-01-Introduction-to-HMM.md

 Can we find the model, that gives us the best "S" for a given "O"?
 Yes!
 And Expected Maximization(EM) algorithm does it.
 Now, we can train a model using known "S" and "O".

 Can we have some more fun?
 Yes.
-We could notice, that for the same observations different models provide different estimations of "S".
+We may notice, that for the same observations different models provide different estimations of "S".
 It means, that a model defines a transformation of data to other data.
 And it automatically brings us the understanding how generative networks work.

 Ok, no more words.
 Let's dive deep.